sieste/inla-project/inla-from-scratch.md

 \end{align}

 where $\nabla f$ and $Hf$ are gradient vector and Hessian matrix of $f(x)$.
+Ignoring terms that do not depend on $x$ is permissible because we only want to find the mode $x_0$ of $f(x)$ which does not change when we ignore additive and multiplicative constants.

 The Taylor expansion approximates $f(x)$ by a parabola through $x_0$ that matches the first and second derivative of $f(x)$ at this point.
+Since $f(x)$ is proportional to $\log p(x \vert y, \theta)$, we are in fact approximating $p(x \vert y, \theta)$ by a Normal distribution.
-The mode of the parabola is found by setting the first derivative to zero and solving for $x$, i.e. the mode of the parabola is given by the solution to the equation
+The mode of the fitted parabola is found by setting its first derivative to zero and solving for $x$, so the mode of the parabola is given by the solution to the equation

 \begin{align}
 [Q - diag\; g^{''}_i(x_0)] x = vec\; g^{'}_i(x_0) - x_0' diag\; g^{''}_i(x_0)
 \end{align}

 The mode of the fitted parabola provides a new, improved estimate of the true mode of $f(x)$.
-So by repeating the process at this new improved estimate of the mode, we can find the mode of $f(x)$ iteratively.
+By repeating the process using the new improved estimate of the mode as the new test point $x_0$ of the Taylor expansion, we can find the mode of $f(x)$ iteratively.

 ## The role of the INLA restrictions

+I mentioned earlier that application of INLA is restricted to latent Gaussian models with a sparse precision matrix of the latent process, with sparse dependency between $y$ and $x$, and for small number of hyperparameters $\theta$.
+We can now get a better idea why these restrictions are needed.

 To approximate $p(\theta \vert y)$ by INLA, we will have to evaluate $p(y, x, \theta)$, find the mode $x_0$, and Laplace approximation of $p(x\vert y,\theta)$, each at many different values of $\theta$.
 The most expensive steps involve the matrix $Q$, i.e. to calculate the determinant of $Q$, the quadratic form $x'Qx$, and the determinant of the Hessian, which also involves $Q$.
 If the matrix $Q$ is sparse, the complexity of calculating the determinant and quadratic form reduces dramatically compared to a dense matrix.
 This is why we use Gauss-Markov random fields to model the latent process $x$.

 The Hessian of $f(x)$ is the sum of the sparse matrix $Q$ and the matrix of second derivatives of the conditional log density of the observations given $x$.
-If each $y_t$ only depends on a small number of latent variables $x_t$ the matrix of second derivatives will be sparse, and therefore the Hessian is sparse as well which makes calculation of the Laplace approximation efficient.
+If each $y_t$ only depends on a small number of latent variables $x_t$ the matrix of second derivatives will be sparse, and therefore the Hessian is sparse as well which makes calculation of the determinant in the Laplace approximation efficient.

 Lastly, by limiting the number of hyperparameters $\theta$, the number of evaluations of the INLA algorithm is limited to a manageable amount, and numerical integration by simple quadrature isn't too expensive.